 Most U.S. financial regulators do not use data standards to organize the information they collect from regulated entities.
 Regulators use inconsistent identifier codes for entities, instruments, and transactions.
-Too many financial regulatory filings are still collected as documents – paper, Portable Document Format (PDF) files, plain-text HTML – instead of using structured data formats like XML and XBRL.
+Too many financial regulatory filings are still collected as documents – paper, Portable Document Format (PDF) files, plain-text HTML – instead of using structured data formats.

 This is a problem because when regulators collect and disclose information in, say, the ubiquitous PDF, they create substantially more work for those who want to use it – investors, markets, tech companies, and even the regulators’ own staff.

-PDFs are nice because they look the same on your computer screen as they do when they’re printed out.
+PDFs are human-friendly, they look the same on your computer screen as they do when they’re printed out.
 But they lock valuable data away from the user, making large-scale data analysis and parsing nearly impossible.
-It’s really easy to turn structured data into a PDF.
-It’s really hard to turn a PDF into structured data.
+It’s really easy to turn structured data into a PDF, but time intensive to turn a PDF into structured data.

-Regulators’ failure to adopt consistent data fields and formats hurts regulated entities, too.
+Inconsistent data fields and formats hurt regulated entities, too.
 If regulators specified predictable data standards, software could help public companies, banks, and financial firms automate their compliance tasks by pulling information automatically from internal systems.
 Without data standards, automation isn’t possible.

 Data standards would make regulatory filings more transparent, useful, and efficient – for everyone who generates, collects, and uses the information they contain.